-If you have a cracking clay soil:
+If you have a cracking clay soil consider these settings.

 When programing the advance cycle of the Star controller for a clay soil types, producers need to refer to the Phaucet or Pipe Planner printout for the time required to apply 3 acre inches and set the advance cycle accordingly.
+In cracking soils, the surge valve should be used only in the advance mode.

 For example, if the printout says that 22 hours are required to apply 3 acre inches, the advance cycle would be set for 22 hours.
 After setting the advance cycle time producers need to adjust the total number of cycles per side for the valve to complete.
 It is recommended to subtract two cycles from the value displayed on the controller, but never less than a total number of 3 cycles.
 Press the "custom" tab, lets say the controller displays 6 cycles per side, use the down arrow key to subtract 2 cycles from the number of cycles per side (#cycles/side).
-The display should display 6-2. (or 4 cycles per side) Never use less than 3 cycles per side, so if the controller displays 4 cycles per side, do not subtract the recommended two, use 4-1.
-(3 cycles per side) Please see example at bottom.
+The display should display 6-2 (or 4 cycles per side) Never use less than 3 cycles per side, so if the controller displays 4 cycles per side, do not subtract the recommended two, use 4-1.
+(3 cycles per side) Please see the example at bottom.
+Do not operate in soak mode.
+Once you reach the tail ditch in the advance cycle, you are done.